-The Character Development Center was established in late nineties as one of the first organizations focusing on emerging national interest in the character development of children and youth, the growing need to implement character education in schools, and the recognized demand to prepare teachers, parents, and others for their role as character educators.
+The Character Development Center was established in the late nineties as one of the first organizations focusing on emerging interest in the character development of children and youth, the growing need to implement character education in schools, and the recognized demand to prepare teachers, parents, and others for their role as character educators.

 The function of education is to teach one to think intensively and to think critically…Intelligence plus character—that is the goal of true education.